Wesley-Janson/CAPP30239_FA22/week_01/README.md

 # Wesley Janson
-### CAPP30239-Data Visualization for Public Analysis
+### CAPP30239-Data Visualization for Policy Analysis

 (not an artist)